QuackenbushLab/corr-bench/README.md

 # corr-bench

-Plotting code for the figures of *"Quality not quantity of enriched pathways should guide benchmarks of batch correction methods in biological networks"* (Babaie, Saha, Quackenbush, Ben Guebila).
+Plotting code for the figures of *"Quality, not quantity, of enriched pathways should guide benchmarks of batch correction methods in biological networks"* (Babaie, Quackenbush, Ben Guebila).

-This repository contains only the final plotting scripts and their output figures.
+This repository contains the final plotting scripts and their output figures.
 Analysis results (per-tissue WGCNA modules, ORA/GSEA tables, COBRA train/test R², runtime benchmarks, GMT files) are released on Zenodo (DOI: TBD) and should be placed under `results/` and `data/` matching the